Mrs. Alford's Classroom

 Curriculum

-New ELAR TEKS will be implemented during 2019-2020 school year.
-See the TEA webpage for information about the new ELAR TEKS - click HERE
+The new ELAR TEKS were implemented during 2019-2020 school year.
+See the TEA webpage for information about the new ELAR TEKS and vertical alignment documents - click HERE

 Instruction